Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Applications of OT in Machine Learning

 Domain adaptation is a very vast and vibrant sub-field of machine learning.
 Its motivation is the frequent violation of a classical learning assumption in the real-world application, namely, the assumption that the data used for model training and testing data come from the same probability distributions.
 A common example of this assumption failure is an image classification task in the acquisition conditions causing a non-negligible (distributional) shift between training and test datasets \cite{Saenko2010AdaptingDomains}.
-In this vast topic, one can find these excellent recent surveys focusing on specific themes of domain alignment whether it is generalization \cite{WangGeneralizingGeneralization}, open set adaptation\cite{YangGeneralizedSurvey} or theoretical advances \cite{RedkoAGuarantees}.
-Here, we rather collect the many domain alignment paradigms to which optimal transport contributes.
-It should be noted that the subtle, but crucial, differences between these domain alignment paradigms can be confusing.
-Figure~\ref{fig:da_flavors} provides a quick visual connection between various domain alignments\footnote{we use `domain adaptation' and `domain alignment' interchangeably in this section.} paradigms and highlights the differences.
+In this vast topic, one can find these excellent recent surveys focusing on specific themes of domain \rtypo{adaptation} whether it is generalization \cite{WangGeneralizingGeneralization}, open set adaptation\cite{YangGeneralizedSurvey} or theoretical advances \cite{RedkoAGuarantees}.
+Here, we rather collect the many domain \rtypo{adaptation} paradigms to which optimal transport contributes.
+It should be noted that the subtle but crucial differences between these domain \rtypo{adaptation} paradigms can be confusing.
+Figure~\ref{fig:da_flavors} provides a quick visual connection between various domain \rtypo{adaptation} paradigms and highlights the differences.